Topics tagged with "Schizophrenia additional treatments"

 What is biofeedback?
 Biofeedback is a technique in which information about the person’s body is fed back to the person so that they may be trained to alter the body’s conditions.
 Physical therapists use biofeedback to help stroke victims regain movement in paralyzed muscles.
 Other specialists use biofeedback to help their patients cope with pain.
 It is also commonly used to reduce stress and anxiety, and to encourage relaxation.
 What is the evidence for biofeedback?
 Low quality evidence from few small studies is unable to determine the benefits of biofeedback for patients with schizophrenia.
 More research is needed.
 August 2019

 What is antipsychotic polypharmacy?
 Antipsychotic combination treatment, also called antipsychotic polypharmacy, has been utilised in clinical practice for patients who are unresponsive or partially responsive to antipsychotic monotherapies.
 Please also see the treatments for medication-resistant schizophrenia topic for augmentation with other pharmaceutical agents.
 What is the evidence for antipsychotic polypharmacy?
-Moderate to high quality evidence suggests a small effect of less discontinuation for any reason, and moderate quality evidence suggests better clinical response with antipsychotic polypharmacy versus monotherapy.
-Moderate quality evidence suggests antipsychotic polypharmacy is most often associated with the use of first generation antipsychotics, inpatient status, and a diagnosis…
+Moderate to high quality evidence finds a medium-sized improvement in overall symptoms and a small improvement in clinical response with antipsychotic polypharmacy vs. monotherapy.
+There is also less discontinuation for any reason with antipsychotic polypharmacy.
+Moderate quality evidence finds antipsychotic polypharmacy is most often associated with the use of first-generation…

 Transcranial direct current stimulation